 Hikes in Dinosaur Provincial Park

 In total, there are five hiking trails to enjoy in the park.
 All are easy, and the longest one takes less than 1.5 hours.
+I cover these in more detail in my guide to hiking in Dinosaur Provincial Park.
 Here there are:

 Prairie Trail: This very short trail is nothing special.
 It’s located at the parking lot beside the entrance sign, where you’ll be more focused on the amazing view.